NickKarpowicz/LightwaveExplorer/README.md

   ---
   ### Compilation in Visual Studio
+  LWE was developed in Visual Studio, so you'll need that.
+You will also need [vcpkg](https://vcpkg.io), and use that to install dlib (make sure you get the 64-bit version, not the 32-bit one).

-  LWE was developed in Visual Studio.
-If you clone this repo, if you have installed the latest [CUDA development kit](https://developer.nvidia.com/cuda-downloads) from NVIDIA, [Intel OneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) (including the Math Kernel Library and the DPC++ compiler), clone also the dlib repo, and a compiled version of the GTK library, side-by-side with LWE and it should compile directly.
+   Next, install the [CUDA development kit](https://developer.nvidia.com/cuda-downloads) from NVIDIA, and [Intel OneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) (including the Math Kernel Library and the DPC++ compiler).

+   Next, you'll need a compiled version of [GTK4](http://gtk.org) - the easiest way in my view was the gvsbuild option.
+I also keep a gtk.zip file in the shared folder for convenience, since it's a bit of a pain, and the current version is actually a bit broken on Windows.
+The resulting compiled thing should be kept in a folder next to the LightwaveExplorer folder (e.g. they're both in the same parent folder).

   ---

 ### Compiling the GUI app on Linux (Easy CPU-only version)
 The easiest version to compile on Linux is the GPL3 version, which doesn't include the CUDA or OneAPI propagators.
-This means it will _only_ run on CPU, but if you don't have a compatible GPU anyway, it makes use of FFTW for the FFTs, which may be faster on your hardware anyway.
+This means it will _only_ run on CPU, but if you don't have a compatible GPU anyway, it makes use of FFTW for the FFTs, which may be faster on your hardware in any case.

 The prerequisite packages are: gcc, cmake, GTK4, and FFTW (plus git to download the repo).
-Their exact names in your package manager may vary; if you are on an Ubuntu-based distro, you can use:
+Their exact names in your package manager may vary; if you are on an Ubuntu-based distro, you can use this to grab everything:

 ```
 sudo apt install gcc git cmake libgtk-4-1 libgtk-4-dev libfftw3-3